NickXia815/PPi/README.md

 # People-plant Interaction (PlanTie)

 ### What is it?
-An open-source People-plant Interation Toolkit.
+An open-source People-plant Interaction Toolkit.

 The toolkit is used for developing the plant based electronic systems.